 Holiday reading… and watching for PGRs!

-If you are looking to develop some research skills during the Easter holidays we have a wide range of courses, slides and other resources on offer online, as well as recordings of Graduate School webinars.
+If you are looking to develop some research skills during the Easter (or summer!) holidays we have a wide range of courses, slides and other resources on offer online, as well as recordings of Graduate School webinars.
 Read on to find out where you can access these….

 In Gateway, in the Online courses section, you will find a series of research methods courses, and others on research ethics, research integrity and literature review.
 If the link above doesn’t work for you, you can find these by logging into Gateway and going to Online Courses.